-Model projections for 2020, 2025 and 2030, starting from the 2013 reference year described in section 3, have been calculated in order to determine when compliance with the NO_2 limit values is likely to be achieved on the basis of EU, regional and local measures currently planned.
+Model projections for each year from 2017 to 2030, starting from the 2015 reference year described in Section 3, have been calculated in order to determine when compliance with the NO_2 limit values is likely to be achieved on the basis of EU, regional and local measures currently planned.
 Details of the methods used for the baseline emissions and projections modelling are provided in the UK technical report.